patrick-crawford/WEB422-Backup/Code Examples/week5/bridge-react/README.md

 #### `src/components/MenuItem.js`

 Each of our `MenuItem`s is basically a `<div>` with some special styling, and event handling.
-Because the each `MenuItem` is so simple, we once again use a React function component (i.e., vs. a class):
+Because each `MenuItem` is so simple, we once again use a React function component (i.e., vs. a class):

 ```js